-Prospective students with an associate's degree or at least 90 quarter credits or 60 semester credits outside the fields listed above may be considered for this program as specified below:
+Prospective students with an associate's degree or at least 90 quarter or 60 semester credits outside the fields listed above may be considered for this program as specified below:

-- Only courses with a grade of C or higher will be transferred. - Students may be required to take additional coursework prior to being accepted into the program.
-The courses a student may be required to complete may include: C++ Programming, Database Fundamentals for Programming, and Introduction to HTML.
-Prior transcripts will be evaluated on a course by course basis to determine which prequalification coursework is required.
-Comparable courses need to have been completed within the past three (3) years.
+- Only courses with a grade of C or higher will be transferred. - Students may be required to take additional coursework to complete the program if they have not presented a transcript proving prior completion with a grade of C or higher.
+The courses a student may be required to complete include: Excel, Hardware and Software I, Hardware and Software II, and Introduction to Networks.
+Prior transcripts will be evaluated on a course-by-course basis to determine which coursework is required to be completed as a prerequisite for upper-level courses.
+Comparable pre-requisite courses need to have been completed within the past three (3) years, except Excel which does not expire.